jancarloviray/blog/_posts/2017-01-20-harden-and-secure-your-linux-server-ubuntu.md

 ## Set Your Domain Name Server

 First, check out your domain settings from your registrar (Godaddy, Namecheap, etc) and see if the **Domain Name Server** options are correct.
 If not, change it to point to your server.
-For example, if your servers are in Digital Ocean, change the domain servers to: **ns1.digitalocean.com, ns2.digitalocean.com, ns3.digitalocean.com**
+For example, if your servers are in Digital Ocean, change the domain servers to: **ns1.digitalocean.com, ns2.digitalocean.com, ns3.digitalocean.com**.
+Note that you still have to configure the network settings in your server provider so that connections will direct to your server IP.

 Once you are done, run `whois example.com` to see if the "Name Server" key matches the ones you entered.
 If not, wait an hour or two for the changes to propagate.
+But don't worry about that for now - we can do the rest of the process without that.

 ## Configure Your Domain

 Note that these options must be done through your server provider.
 First, add a domain by entering a valid fully qualified domain name that you own, ie: `example.com`.
 Then, add **A record** to set a host name and **CNAME records** to add aliases like if you want to prepend "www".
 If you need to set up a mail server, add **MX Records**.
+Your server provider should have detailed documentations on this.

 ## Login to your Server from your Local Machine

+Let's get to the good stuff.
 If you are using accessing your server from a web terminal provided by your server provider, you don't need to do this.
+If you are going to be accessing your server from your local machine, do this step.

 `ssh root@your_server_ip`

 ## Let's update Apt-Get

+Once you're in, update apt-get.

 `apt-get update`